Is Trading 212 good for investing?

 Fees and charges

 The cost of investing with Trading 212 is very low.
-This is the only provider in the market that offers free share dealing in an ISA, with no dealing or custody charges.
 The only unavoidable fee is the foreign exchange (forex) fee, which applies to non-UK investments; however, even this is among the cheapest on the market.

 Fee type | Amount |